 Although implants are often part of the surgery cost, Motiva Implants are provided free of charge at the day of surgery.
 You will be responsible for the cost of the surgery and any routine surgical appointments following.
 You will also receive compensation for being part of the trial which will be awarded after each annual visit.
 Visit our Patient Information page to learn more.

 Does this clinical trial consist of Only one surgery?

-As a participant in the Motiva clinical trial, you will undergo breast augmentation surgery with Dr. Epstein in Stony Brook, Long Island.
+As a participant in the Motiva clinical trial, you will undergo breast augmentation surgery with Dr. Epstein in Hauppauge, Long Island.
 By participating in the trial, you are committing to coming back each year to visit with Dr. Epstein for the course of 10 years.
 This does not require additional surgeries but could involve additional testing including MRIs.
 Additional surgeries may be required if there are complications or if a patient desires to go bigger or smaller in volume.

 Are there any risks Specific to Motiva Silicone Gel Breast Implants?

 - RFID microtransponder Q Inside Safety Technology – The implant may or may not contain a transponder with a radiofrequency identification device (RFID) for traceability purposes.
 Risks identified for the microtransponder will be addressed by compliance with special controls established for the device.
 In rare cases, a suspicion of microchip failure could be identified because no electronic serial number is obtained in the reading with the Motiva Q inside Reader Standard, in this case the site investigators will communicate the sponsor to further analyze and verify the reason of the suspected failure.

 - Blue pigment – The barrier layer of the Motiva implants includes a blue silicone pigment to enable visual recognition of this layer by surgeons and quality inspectors.
 The pigment content represents less than 0.05% of the barrier layer material and less than 0.008% of all shell layers.